yegli/SWITCHtube-downloader/README.md

 - **`-s`, `--school`** (optional): The university or school name for matching.
 This is required if the `-u` (username) is provided.
 - **`-d`, `--dir`** (optional, default: `downloads`): The directory where the videos will be downloaded.
 If not provided, the default directory is `downloads`.
 - **`--debug`** (optional): Run the browser in non-headless mode, showing the browser window (useful for debugging).

+Once you run the program the CLI will ask you to provide your OTP code after which the download will proceed.
+Your token isn't stored but required to get the session cookie, which is then used for multiple downloads if you provided a link to a channel.

 ### Example Usage